 Deer Creek WD routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table(s) show all detections found in the period of January 1 to December 31, 2010 unless otherwise noted.
+The following table(s) show all detections found in the period of January 1 to December 31, 2011 unless otherwise noted.
 The State of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 Therefore, some of our data, though representative, may be more than one year old.
 Violations and Formal Enforcement Actions, if any, are reported in the next section of this report.
-Any additional information may be found in the final section of this report.

 Note: Only detected contaminants sampled within the last 5 years appear in this report.
-If no tables appear in this section, that means that Deer Creek Wd did not detect any contaminants in the last round of monitoring.
+If no tables appear in this section, that means that Deer Creek WD did not detect any contaminants in the last round of monitoring.